minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 Finding a Word in a Dictionary: When searching for a word in a physical dictionary, you typically start with a rough estimate of where the word might be located based on its initial letter.
 You then divide the search space in half with each page turn, narrowing down the possible location of the word.
-This process closely resembles a binary search algorithm, which has a time complexity of `O(log n)`.
+This process closely resembles a binary search algorithm, which has a complexity class of `O(log n)`.

 Im having difficulty describing this in Pseudo code without getting into programmatic weeds.
 Basically, we: